mkorsmo/FreeCAD-Dryfire-Target-Generator/README.md

 ### Simulated Distance

-The generator can also calculate scale based on an actual shooting distance and a desired simulated distance.
+The generator can calculate scale based on an actual shooting distance and a desired simulated distance.

 For example, placing a target at 10 feet and asking it to represent a target at 30 feet produces: